Filing a Claim at the DIA

 - Conciliation: The second step is something called a conciliation.
 This is where an employee of the DIA, who usually is not a lawyer, has a meeting with the employee’s attorney and the insurance company’s attorney to make sure everything is ready to go in front of the juge.

 - Conference: The third step is something called a conference.
-This is when both sides submit medical records and other documents to a judge and explain why the worker should or should not get benefits.
+This is when both lawyers submit medical records and other documents to a judge and explain why the worker should or should not get benefits.
 It is a very informal event where the injured worker usually does not speak.
 This is the first time in the process where a judge can order the insurance company to pay benefits

 - Hearing: The fourth step is a hearing.
-If one of the parties appeal the decision of the judge, both sides will go in front of a judge again.
+If one of the lawyers appeal the decision of the judge, both sides will go in front of a judge again.
 This will normally include the injured worker testifying under oath.

 As you can imagine, this multi-step process, with each step taking time: